ashwini-kr-sharma/chipatac2020/07_ATAC_Footprinting.md

 ```

-Using Cyberduck, do to the folder generated (`analysis/Footprint/BINDdetect`).
+Using Cyberduck, go to the folder generated (`analysis/Footprint/BINDdetect`).
 Check one of the folders (for exampe for CTCF):
 * open the png file: what does it show?
 * open the beds folder: do you understand what the content represents?